microsoft/FluidFramework/docs/tutorials/visual-component.md

 The recommended choice currently is to use event-driven views.
 This ties events that are fired on `SharedObject` changes to trigger re-renders for any view framework.
 When using React, instead of needing to re-render, we can simply call `setState` with the new value.

-There is a also a new, experimental Fluid React library for React developers that abstracts much of the event-ing logic but it is a still a WiP for scenarios such as cross-component relationships.
+There is a also a new, experimental Fluid React library that React developers may find easier to use since it abstracts much of the event-driven state update logic, but it is a still a WiP for scenarios such as cross-component relationships and may be unstable.
 However, we can use it for standalone components such as this.
 It is still recommended to read the event-driven case even if you choose to apply the Fluid React libraries to understand the logic that is happening beneath the abstraction the libraries provide.

 ### OPTION A: Event-Driven Views